Patrick (2019 film): Critical response

-Peter Bradshaw of The Guardian described the film as "an enjoyable if self-consciously quirky black comedy," while Mark Kermode in the The Observer referred to it as "A wry and oddly moving tale set in a world largely unencumbered by clothing, but riddled with intrigue, deceit, and the promise of self-discovery".
+Peter Bradshaw of The Guardian described the film as "an enjoyable if self-consciously quirky black comedy," while Mark Kermode in The Observer referred to it as "A wry and oddly moving tale set in a world largely unencumbered by clothing, but riddled with intrigue, deceit, and the promise of self-discovery".
 In The Hollywood Reporter, Boyd van Hoeij commented that, "As befits a film about nudists, Mielants treats all nudity with such nonchalance it becomes a non-issue after just a few minutes", and Ian Freer from Empire magazine wrote that "Part mystery, part black comedy, part metaphor for loss, Patrick is a nakedly true original ... an offbeat delight."

 Among the few negative reviews, Kevin Maher in The Times described the film as "mostly glib and pointless".